Hibachi Zucchini Recipe

 To make the recipe vegan, replace butter with oil.

-Vegetable oil can be replaced with toasted sesame oil for a unique Asian flavor.
-You can also use olive oil, canola oil, avocado oil, etc., instead of vegetable oil.
+Use toasted sesame oil for a unique Asian flavor.
+You can also use vegetable oil, olive oil, canola oil, or avocado oil, among others.

 You can also add some teriyaki sauce to this sauteed zucchini recipe.

-Garnish the ready zucchini with green onions (scallions) and toasted white sesame seeds.
+Garnish the ready zucchini with green onions (also known as scallions) and toasted white sesame seeds.

-Rinse 2 large zucchini and wipe them with a kitchen cloth.
+Step 1: Rinse 2 large zucchinis and wipe them dry with a kitchen towel.

-Discard ½ inch of the top and bottom.
-Cut them into 2-inch long batons (batons are stick cut about 8mm in thickness).
+Step 2: Discard ยฝ inch of the top and bottom.
+Cut them into 2-inch-long batons (batons are sticks cut about 8 mm in thickness).

 Note – Do not peel the zucchini.

-Heat 1 tablespoon vegetable oil and 2 tablespoon butter in a large wok (or a large skillet) over medium-high heat.
+Step 3: Heat 1 tablespoon of oil and 2 tablespoons of butter in a large wok (or a large skillet) over medium-high heat.

-Add 1 teaspoon minced ginger and 1 teaspoon minced garlic and sauté for 4-5 seconds.
+Step 4: Add 1 teaspoon of minced ginger and 1 teaspoon of minced garlic, and sauté for 4-5 seconds.

-Add zucchini and 1 cup of sliced onions and saute for a minute.
+Step 5: Add the zucchini and 1 cup of sliced onions, and sauté for 1 minute.

-Now add 2 teaspoon dark soy sauce, ¼ teaspoon salt, and ¼ teaspoon black pepper powder and mix well.
+Step 6: Now add 2 teaspoons of soy sauce, ยผ teaspoon of salt, and ยผ teaspoon of black pepper powder, and mix well.

-Cook uncovered for 6-8 minutes until the liquid released by zucchini is evaporated and they are slightly charred, stirring frequently.
+Step 7: Cook uncovered for 6-8 minutes until the liquid released by the zucchini is evaporated and they are slightly charred, stirring frequently.

-Do not overcook; otherwise, the zucchini will become mushy.
+Do not overcook; otherwise, the zucchini will become overly soft and mushy.
 They should have a slight bite to them when perfectly cooked.

 Frequently Asked Questions

-You can add different vegetables like bell peppers, broccoli, mushrooms, snow peas, etc.
+You can add various vegetables, such as bell peppers, broccoli, mushrooms, and snow peas.

 Serving Suggestions

-Hibachi style zucchini is a great side dish with jasmine rice and green tea.
+Hibachi-style zucchini is a great accompaniment to jasmine rice and green tea.
 You can add shrimp or chicken to make this dish a complete meal.

 Sprinkle some red pepper flakes and drizzle some lemon juice just before serving.

 To make a complete Hibachi-style meal, serve it with Hibachi Fried Rice or Hibachi Noodles.
-Top the zucchini with Yum Yum Sauce or Hibachi Mustard Sauce for a jump in taste.
+Top the zucchini with Yum Yum Sauce or Hibachi Mustard Sauce for a taste boost.

-You can also serve Hibachi zucchini with nonvegetarian protein options like Hibachi Salmon, Hibachi Shrimp, or Hibachi Chicken.
+You can also serve Hibachi zucchini with non-vegetarian protein options, such as Hibachi Salmon, Hibachi Shrimp, or Hibachi Chicken.

 You Might Also Like